ret42/Write-Up/ringzer0/Reverse Engineering/WASM Part 1/README.md

 -----------------

-- I download wasm file with editing the url (change the .htm by wasm)
+- I download the wasm file with editing the url (change the .htm by wasm)

-- After this I did a stringcheese `FLAG --file challenge1.wasm`, and the flag appear
+- After this I did a `stringcheese FLAG --file challenge1.wasm`, and the flag appear